We have been looking at the three main reasons why people can sometimes get stuck during a time of change.

-Before we come to some tools for getting ourselves get unstuck it is useful to look at a real life example.
-This was a personal situation involving a great deal of uncertainty and a life or death decision.
+Before we come to some tools for getting ourselves unstuck again (one, two, three, four) it is useful to look at a real life example.
+This is a life or death situation that affected me and involved a great deal of uncertainty and very little information.

-- Over-thinking, based on limited information about my situation and high uncertainty about what the outcomes of different choices might be
+Because I had limited information about what my situation was and high uncertainty about what the outcomes of the different choices might be my mind

 The situation was definitely taking me out of my comfort zone.

-As I churned back and forth between “To operate or not to operate, that is the question,” a thought suddenly popped into my head, “The challenge is the opportunity.”
+As I churned back and forth between “To operate or not to operate, that is the question,” a thought suddenly popped into my head:

 “Yeah, right!”
 I thought.
 “Thanks for that.”

-With hindsight, I then used the tools of Chapter 1 to connect deeply with what was most important for me and to give me energy to push for the outcome I really wanted.
-I used Chapter 2 to understand that “to operate or not to operate” was blinkered thinking and what I needed was find a third alternative instead.
-And I used the tools of Chapter 3 to realise that the only thing stopping me from getting the outcomes I wanted was me: I was trusting the consultants who were telling me that nothing else was possible.
-What I needed to do was find a fourth and finally a fifth consultant who would to give everything I wanted: a complete cure without negative side effects.
+Then, with hindsight, what I did was to use the tools of Chapter 1 to connect deeply with what was most important for me and to give me energy to push for the outcome I really wanted.
+Then I used Chapter 2 to understand that “to operate or not to operate” was blinkered thinking and what I needed to do was to find a third alternative between these two.
+And finally I used the tools of Chapter 3 to realise that the only thing stopping me from getting the outcomes I wanted was myself.
+My problem was not the doctors: my problem was that I was trusting them when they told me that no other options were possible.
+What I needed to do instead was to take responsibility for my own healthcare and go and find a fourth and then a fifth consultant who would give me the outcome I wanted: a complete cure with no side effects.

 This experience taught me that the challenge truly is the opportunity.
-It was a watershed moment for me that has enabled me to sidestep my emotional reactions to several situations since: changing my thinking from “This is a difficult situation, how can I get out of it?” to “This is a difficult situation.
+It was a watershed moment for me that has enabled me to sidestep my emotional reactions to several other situations since.
+It changes my thinking from, “This is a difficult situation, how can I get out of it?” to “This is a difficult situation.
 What is making it difficult?
 What do I want instead?
 How can I get that and how much effort am I willing to put in to achieve what outcome(s)?”